 - 3 tbsp coconut oil , at room temperature

 For the filling

-- Sprinkle the crust mixture all over the base of the pie Starting from the middle, press the crumbs firmly and evenly into the dish in an outward direction.
-The harder you press the crumbs into the dish, the more it will hold together.
+- Sprinkle the crust mixture over pie dish.
+Starting from the middle of the dish, press crumbs firmly and evenly into the dish in an outward direction.
+(The harder you press the crumbs, the better the crust will hold together.)
 Push the crust up along the sides of the dish and even out the edge with your fingers.

-Carefully cover the dish with foil and place on an even surface in the freezer to chill overnight, or for at least 5 to 6 hours, until firm.
+Carefully cover the dish with foil and place on an even surface in the freezer to chill overnight, or for at least 5 to 6 hrs, until firm.